 Most of us work hard our entire life with the goal of retiring comfortably and passing assets down to our heirs.

 Most people mistakenly believe that the government or their health care will cover will take care of their stay.
 When the polar opposite is true, unless you are well below the poverty line.
-Even then recent 2020 budget proposals are pushing a gutting of medicare and medicare.
+Even then recent 2021 budget proposals are pushing a change of medicare and medicaid.
 So the future is uncertain and every person must self-insure while you can.

-Carriers have come out with different offerings and given us multiple options to fund them.
+Carriers have come out with different offerings and giving us multiple options to fund them.
 We can use a:

 - Single Premium Option

 - Annual premium installments